 A comparative study of the linkages and interactions among Europe, Africa and the Western Hemisphere, which profoundly affected the historical development of each continent.

-Prerequisite: HIST 200 or GLOB 200, 45 credits and at least two 300 level or above courses from the Global Studies program, or consent of program director.
+Prerequisite: HIST 200 or GLOB 200 or GLOB 200W, 45 credits and at least two 300 level or above courses from the Global Studies program, or consent of program director.

 Offered: As needed.